-1. Determine whether the private education lender disbursed funds at least three business days after the consumer received the disclosures required by section 1026.47(c).
-(12 CFR 1026.48(d))
+1. Determine whether the private education lender disbursed funds at least three business days after the consumer received the disclosures required by section 1026.47(c) for certain private education loans.20 (12 CFR 1026.48(d))

-- 1. Assess the private education lender's cancellation policy in the event that a borrower consummates a loan and subsequently has less or no need for the private education loan. - 2.
-Determine whether the lender is fully disbursing the principal amount of the loan disclosed to the customer, whether in a lump sum or in accordance with the educational institution's disbursement requirements (e.g., half each semester). - 3.
-Determine whether the lender places limitations on the student's use of private education loan funds (e.g., a lender establishes a requirement that funds borrowed to pay for books or other educational expenses are used solely at a specific retailer). - 4.
-Determine whether the lender has arrangements that require or pressure students to accept disbursement of education funds to a prepaid card or other required payment device; and if so, any attendant fees and requirements are fully disclosed to consumer.
+1. Assess the private education lender's cancellation policy in the event that a borrower consummates a loan and subsequently has less or no need for the private education loan.

+2. Determine whether the lender is fully disbursing the principal amount of the loan disclosed to the customer, whether in a lump sum or in accordance with the educational institution's disbursement requirements (e.g., half each semester).

+3. Determine whether the lender places limitations on the student's use of private education loan funds (e.g., a lender establishes a requirement that funds borrowed to pay for books or other educational expenses are used solely at a specific retailer).

+4. Determine whether the lender has arrangements that require or pressure students to accept disbursement of education funds to a prepaid card or other required payment device; and, if so, any attendant fees and requirements are fully disclosed to the consumer.

+20 See Note 9.